micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/6lowpan_config/index.md

 If this does not work, do as follow:

-Check if the Nuttx address is part within the Linux/Raspbian neighborhood table.
+Check if the Nuttx address is part of the Linux/Raspbian neighborhood table.
 If it is saved there, remove it:
 ```bash
  $ ip neigh